raffaelespazzoli/backstage-demo/README.md

 1. user on-boarding.
 A user must be invited to the github organization.
 This is equivalent to HR onboarding an employee into the enterprise IDP.
 2. Application onboarding.
 An application is declared to exist and belong to a team.
 This application is given a set of namespace for its SDLC.
 This process is not defined yet.
 3. Component onboarding.
 A software component which resides in a repo is onboarded to the system.
-It will be pre-configured to work with Code ready workspace and to be deployed by the pipelines to the previously defined namespace.
+It will be pre-configured to work with OpenShift Dev Spaces and to be deployed by the pipelines to the previously defined namespace.
 This happens via the scaffolder feature of Backstage

 ## Code time

 The purpose of the coding time experience is to provide a comfortable environment for developers to code and to run their inner loop.
 Ideally setting up the workspace should be immediate and the inner loop should be very fast (no more than ~30 seconds) while at the same time running the software components in an environment that is as close as possible as to what production will be.
-In this demo the coding is done in Code Ready Workspaces.
+In this demo the coding is done in OpenShift Dev Spaces.
 Each developer gets one or more workspaces for their software components which are easily accessible from Backstage.

 ## Build time